maheshkhanwalkar/circuitcc/README.md

 ### deadCode.circuit

 Circuit containing dead code to demonstrate the dead code elimination handling.
-In this example, there is a variable `tmp` which is assigned the value of `a` but otherwise never used.
-Therefore, this variable is dead and can be removed.
-A side-effect of this is that `a` has no other uses, so it becomes dead as well and also removed.
+In this example, the inputs 'a' and 'b' are never used, so they can be eliminated.

 ```
-Eliminating unused declaration: 'tmp'
 Eliminating unused declaration: 'a'
+Eliminating unused declaration: 'b'
 ```

 ```